6 Veggies That Make You Bloat

 You already know that scarfing down half a pack of Oreos won't do your waistline any favors, but neither will eating certain vegetables — especially if you're prone to bloat.

 Though it would be near-impossible to eat enough veggies to gain any significant amount of weight, noshing on certain varieties can cause your stomach to balloon, making it appear as though you've packed on pounds.

 If you suffer from stomach pain and bloat, consider cutting back on the veggies below.
 Though they're filled with health-promoting nutrients, they also contain sneaky belly-bloaters that may be contributing to your ever-clinging food baby.

 To learn more about other good-for-you foods that can turn you into a blimp, be sure to check out our report on 'healthy' foods that make you bloat.

 Onions might just be the worst possible thing you could eat before a date.
 Not only will eating them make your breath stink, but because they contain fructans, they can make you expand like a pufferfish, too.
 "Fructans are a class of oligosaccharides, or complex sugars, that the small intestine can't break down," explains Lisa Moskovitz, R.D., CDN, founder of The NY Nutrition Group.
 "For this reason, fructans can contribute to bloating, gas, and pain."

-A large French artichoke contains just 76 calories and packs a whopping 9 grams of fiber, a nutrient that’s been linked to lower body fat.
+A large French artichoke contains just 76 calories and packs a whopping 9 grams of fiber, a nutrient that's been linked to lower body fat.
 But the veggie does have a downside for those who are prone to tummy trouble.
 Like onions, artichokes — one of the oldest cultivated vegetables — contain gas-causing oligosaccharides.
-If the veggie is one of your go-tos, hit your daily fiber mark and continue trimming down with the help of the Best High Fiber Foods for Weight Loss.
+If the veggie is one of your go-tos, hit your daily fiber mark and continue trimming down with the help of the best high fiber foods.

 Culprit: Difficult-to-digest carbs